 Swimming is a great activity to do with your baby.
 Babies naturally love being in water, it encourages skin to skin and you’re guaranteed a nap at the end of the lesson.
-Despite the many benefits of taking your baby swimming, many parents still put it off though because of the effort, worry and dreaded changing room meltdowns.
+Despite the many benefits of taking a baby swimming, many parents still put it off though because of the effort, worry and dreaded changing room meltdowns.
 Fear not, we have the answers to your questions regarding taking your baby swimming for the first time as well as some top tips to make the process as fun and effortless as possible.

-What are the long term benefits of taking your baby swimming?
+What are the long term benefits of taking a baby swimming?

 The long term benefits of taking your baby swimming are actually staggering.
 Being in the water will engage your baby’s body so when they kick and splash around: they’re creating billions of new neurons throughout the brain.
 Specifically the cross-lateral movements in the water (alternating actions on either side of the body) help specifically with reading skills, language development and spatial awareness as your child grows.